LucaGemballa/TEPVisualisationsForCFRNet/README.md

 In the original repository IHDP was used for demonstration.
 For my thesis I constructed a new data set from the SEER Database.

 Use data_refinement to modify the unrefined_study_data.
 You will receive masterstudytest.npz and masterstudytrain.npz to continue with training
-These two npz files have to be moved to the data folder
+These two npz files have to be moved to the data folder.
+Apart from masterstudytest and masterstudytrain the data will not be provided in this repository but has to be retrieved from SEER.

 ## Training CFRNet and modifications
 cfr_param_search does the search specified like above and then calls cfr_net_train